jh3nd3rs0n/jargyle/README.md

         socks5.onBind.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

+        socks5.onCommand.bindHost=HOST
+            Specifies the binding host name or address for all sockets

+        socks5.onCommand.bindTcpPortRange=PORT|PORT1-PORT2
+            Specifies a binding port range for all TCP sockets (can be specified multiple times with each rule result specifying another port range)

+        socks5.onCommand.bindUdpPortRange=PORT|PORT1-PORT2
+            Specifies a binding port range for all UDP sockets (can be specified multiple times with each rule result specifying another port range)

         socks5.onCommand.externalFacingBindHost=HOST
             Specifies the binding host name or address for all external-facing sockets

         socks5.onCommand.externalFacingBindTcpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all external-facing TCP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all external-facing TCP sockets (can be specified multiple times with each rule result specifying another port range)

         socks5.onCommand.externalFacingBindUdpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all external-facing UDP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all external-facing UDP sockets (can be specified multiple times with each rule result specifying another port range)

         socks5.onCommand.externalFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for all external-facing sockets (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for all external-facing sockets (can be specified multiple times with each rule result specifying another socket setting)

         socks5.onCommand.internalFacingBindHost=HOST
             Specifies the binding host name or address for all internal-facing sockets

         socks5.onCommand.internalFacingBindTcpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all internal-facing TCP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all internal-facing TCP sockets (can be specified multiple times with each rule result specifying another port range)

         socks5.onCommand.internalFacingBindUdpPortRange=PORT|PORT1-PORT2
-            Specifies the binding port range for all internal-facing UDP sockets (can be specified multiple times for additional port ranges)
+            Specifies a binding port range for all internal-facing UDP sockets (can be specified multiple times with each rule result specifying another port range)

         socks5.onCommand.internalFacingSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for all internal-facing sockets (can be specified multiple times for additional socket settings)
+            Specifies a socket setting for all internal-facing sockets (can be specified multiple times with each rule result specifying another socket setting)

         socks5.onCommand.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the buffer size in bytes for relaying the data